Statistical learning on randomized data to verify quantum state approximate k-designs: Theory

-Using the projective measurement approach, an ensemble of pure states is obtained by performing local measurements on the bath (B) and considering the states projected in the complimentary subsystem A conditional on the measure outcome in B. The type of system that we consider consists of $N$ spins, which are partitioned into a subsystem with size $N_A$, and the remaining $N_B=N-N_A$ spins are treated as bath such that $N_A \ll N_B$.
-The naive brute-force approach to characterise the ensemble of states, would be to collect measurements in all directions ($X,Y,Z$), both for $A$ and $B$, in order to reconstruct the full many-body state which contains the information about the entire system.
-However, this procedure is expensive, especially for large systems.
-The other option is to measure both, the system and the bath, solely in the $Z$ basis as was done in the original experiment \cite{Choi2021}.
-Measuring the entire system in the computational basis lacks useful information (such as phase), which could have been used for characterizing the ensemble of pure states.
-Instead, we propose to measure the state of the subsystem $A$ in either of the $X$, $Y$ or $Z$ basis, which is chosen randomly, and the state of the bath $B$ in the $Z$ basis.
-This measurement scheme results in bitstrings $r_{A}$ and $z_{B}$ for subsystem $A$ and bath $B$ respectively.
-Each bitstring containing a string of bits 0 or 1 representing the state of the individual spin when measured in a particular basis, which is arbitrary ($\{X,Y,Z\}$) directions for $A$ and the computational basis for $B$.
-More details about measurement scheme is provided in Methods.
-This scheme of measurements is referred to as \textit{random basis measurement} as depicted in Fig.~\ref{enhanced-measurement}.
-The many-body state of the full system is denoted by $|\Psi\rangle$ and the state of sub-system $A$ conditioned that a particular bitstring $z_B$ has been measured is given by
+Using the projective measurement approach, an ensemble of pure states is generated by performing local measurements on subsystem $B$ for given projected states in complementary subsystem $A$.
+The naive brute-force approach to characterize the ensemble of states would be to perform measurements in all directions ($X,Y,Z$), on both subsystems $A$ and $B$.
+This allows for reconstruction of the full many-body state, which captures the complete information about the entire system.
+However, this procedure is prohibitively expensive, especially for larger systems.
+Alternatively, one may measure both the subsystems, solely in the computational or $Z$ basis as performed in the original experiment \cite{Choi2021}.
+Measuring the entire system in the computational basis results in the loss of useful information (such as phase), which can be useful for characterizing the ensemble of pure states.
+Instead, we propose measuring each spin in subsystem $A$ in a randomly chosen basis from $X$, $Y$, or $Z$, while measuring subsystem $B$ uniformly in the $Z$ basis.
+This measurement scheme results in bitstrings $r_A\in\{r_{A}^{(1)},r_{A}^{(2)},...\}$ for $r_A^{(i)}\in\{x_A^{(i)},y_A^{(i)},z_A^{(i)}\}$ for subsystem $A$ and $z_{B}$ for subsystem $B$.
+Each bitstring contains a string of bits 0 or 1 representing the state of the individual spin when measured in the chosen basis.
+The scheme of measurements used in A is referred to as \textit{measurement in a randomly chosen basis} as discussed in more detail in Appendix B. The many-body state of the full system is denoted by $|\Psi\rangle$ and the state of subsystem $A$ conditioned that a particular bitstring $z_B$ has been measured is given by